garrandall/popular-music-data/tracks/grillz-nelly-paul-wall-ali-gipp.md

 and da gangsta's bang hamma's
 Where I got em you can spot them
 On da top in da bottom
-Gotta bill in my mouth like im Hillary Rodham
+Gotta bill in my mouth like I'm Hillary Rodham

 I ain't dissin no body but lets bring it to da lite